liemluong/data-512/data-512-a2/README.md

 ![](Resource/A2_chart_aggression_score-kernel-density.jpg)

+Hope these two visualuzations caught your desire to know more about this topic.
 In this project, we will analyze and will have a better understanding about these two areas.

 ## Summary
 The objective of this assignment is to examine the potential sources of bias in a corpus of human-annotated data (Wikipedia Talk Corpus) and describe some implications of those biases in connecting to [Perspective API](https://github.com/conversationai/perspectiveapi/wiki/perspective-hacks)